cristianmontenegrop/html-editor/README.md

 # file-editor

-CLI tool that modifies HTML and CSS file's content using a search algorithm
+CLI tool that modifies HTML and CSS file's content using a search and replace algorithm